Lea Hagen

 About me

-Lea’s research primarily focuses on the function of roadside swales and ditches in retaining pollutants from road runoff.
-She aims to investigate the occurrence, distribution and concentration of various contaminants in roadside soils along roads in Nordic countries, considering different factors that influence infiltration and treatment potential.
-Additionally, her work involves testing different roadside swale and buffer strip infiltration systems.
+Lea’s research focuses on the treatment performance of roadside infiltration systems for managing road runoff.
+She investigates the occurrence, distribution and concentration of various contaminants in roadside soils along roads in Nordic countries, considering factors that influence infiltration performance and pollutant retention.
+Her work also includes testing and evaluating different roadside infiltration systems.

 Lea joined the Urban Water Engineering group in April 2024.
-She holds a bachelor’s and a master’s degree in environmental engineering from RWTH Aachen University in Germany.
-Her master’s program focused on water management.
+She holds a bachelor’s and a master’s degree in Environmental Engineering from RWTH Aachen University in Germany.
+Her master’s studies focused on water management.

 Research projects